-3.3.1 There is no site history pertaining to the application site.
+- 3.3.1 There is no site history pertaining to the application site.
 However, 50 Castle Wynd was granted consent for a very similar proposal, with an almost identical footprint, under application P/19/0408 which has now been built.
 The proposal was for an upper storey side and front extension above the existing porch and garage and a single storey rear extension.
-To the front and side the design is almost the same, including a Juliet balcony to the front.
+To the front and side, the design is almost the same, including a Juliet balcony to the front.
 The car parking arrangement to the front of the house shows three spaces and the houses on either side are also bungalows.
-The only rear difference between P/19/0408 and the current application is that it has a single storey extension to the rear rather than two storeys.
+The only significant difference between P/19/0408 and the current application is that it has a single storey extension to the rear rather than two storeys. - 3.3.2 This application was initially reported to the Planning Committee on 1 December 2020, where it was deferred, due to it being realised that the shadow analysis which had been undertaken to assist with the assessment of the application, had been mistakenly undertaken in relation to the wrong property.
+This was resolved through the undertaking of a shadow analysis for the correct property (38 Castle Wynd).

-4 Consultation(s)
+4. Consultation(s)